 Dr. Oliak has developed two successful center of excellence bariatric programs in Orange County, one at Chapman Medical Center, and one at Placentia-Linda Hospital.

 Dr. Oliak has published numerous outcomes-focused research studies, including studies on the learning curve for laparoscopic bariatric surgery, studies on outcomes for higher BMI patients, and studies on outcomes for older patients.
 Dr. Oliak has published his research in numerous scientific journals and has presented his data at national and international surgical meetings.

 Dr. Oliak is a sought out weight loss surgery expert.
 He is a bariatric surgery consultant and bariatric surgery expert witness for bariatric surgery malpractice matters.
-He has appeared on national television shows, including The View and The Tyra Banks Show, and on local news stations, including KCAL and CBS.
+He has appeared on national television shows, including The View (video clip) and The Tyra Banks Show (video clip), and on local news stations, including KCAL and CBS.

-Background – Orange County Weight Loss Surgeon Dr. Oliak
+Background – Orange County Bariatric Surgeon Dr. Oliak

-After finishing his fellowship training in 2002, Dr. Oliak returned to California to start his career as a Los Angeles and Orange County bariatric surgeon.
+After finishing his fellowship training Dr. Oliak returned to California to start his career as a Los Angeles and Orange County bariatric surgeon.

 ** Leaks can occur after gastric surgery.
 Past performance is no guarantee of future results.
 Orange County bariatric surgeon Dr. Oliak’s 0% leak rate statistic applies to primary (non-revision) sleeve gastrectomy, primary (non-revision) laparoscopic gastric bypass, LAP-BAND® conversion to sleeve gastrectomy, and LAP-BAND® conversion to gastric bypass.